ThomasPiergiovanni/oc_p8/README.md

 DESCRIPTION: Secret key required for Django.
 MANDATORY: Yes.
 DEFAULT SETTINGS: os.environ.get("APP_SECRET_KEY").
-CUSTOM SETTINGS: In a dev environnment, you can either  type a secret key here or create environment variable of that name, i.e. APP_SECRET_KEY, with your a secret value(only known to you).
+CUSTOM SETTINGS: In a dev environment, you can either  type a secret key here or create environment variable of that name, i.e. APP_SECRET_KEY, with your a secret value(only known to you).

 #### 4.1.2.
 DATABASES.
 DESCRIPTION: PostgreSQL database settings.